 Most of us are creatures of habit.
 When things go as planned, we feel in control.
 But when life throws a curveball, we experience heightened anxiety and stress.
-There is no question that life feels particularly uncertain today.
-The way we deal with that uncertainty may be more dangerous that the virus.
+Fear is not new; nor is danger.
+But new research shows that how we handle uncertainty has a significant impact on our physical and mental health.

 The brain is wired to treat uncertainty as a threat.
 And, neuroscientists know that uncertainty is more stressful than knowing something bad is definitely going to happen.